 He was made a Project Director in 1999 and has subsequently overseen a wide range of projects including the Rose Bowl at Hampshire County Cricket Club, a Crossrail Oversite Development at Bond Street and masterplans for University College Dublin, Brighton Marina, Lord's Cricket Ground and Science Central in Newcastle.
 He also worked on the masterplan and subsequent development at the Arc in Bury St Edmunds, a mixed-use scheme including retail, housing and a new theatre, the Apex.

-He is currently heading teams working on the new £42 million Institute for Immunity and Transplantation for University College London and the Royal Free Charity and a new music school for King's College School, Wimbledon.
+He is currently leading teams working on the new £42 million Institute for Immunity and Transplantation for University College London and the Royal Free Charity, and a new School of Management for the University of Bath.
+He has just completed a music school for King’s College School Wimbledon.

 Ernest has taught at Aarhus School of Architecture in Denmark, University College London and Queen's University Belfast and has lectured widely.
 In 2010 he was a juror for the Scottish Design Awards.